PeDRA contracts part-time support from a handful of independent professionals who each play a unique role within the organization.

 Jenn Dawson joined PeDRA in 2016 and brings more than 12 years of mission-based nonprofit experience to her role overseeing PeDRA’s membership program.
 Jenn specializes in relationship development and ensuring members are connected to resources within PeDRA.
 She also supports the initiatives of the communications, membership, and early investigator committees through outreach planning and project management.
 Outside of work she enjoys reading, watching movies, and spending time with her family.

-Katherine Devenport, Research and Grants Coordinator EMAIL ME
+Katherine Devenport, Research Coordinator EMAIL ME

 Katherine Devenport has been supporting PeDRA in a variety of ways over the last two years, and has officially joined the PeDRA team in Fall 2018 as the Research and Grants Coordinator.
 Katherine brings with her five years of experience as a Clinical Research Coordinator for the Medical College of Wisconsin.
 Katherine’s knowledge and attention to detail ensures the PeDRA research and grant programs run smoothly.
 Her work directly supports the goals of the Director of Research and Vice Executive Director, Mike Siegel.
 When not working, Katherine enjoys spending time with her husband and two dogs adventuring in the great outdoors.